 Her Agenda: Do you have a mantra or motto that keeps you motivated?

-Aviva Klein: I don’t really have a mantra, all I know is that I’m so passionate about what I do and I’m so inspired by it.
-I wake up every morning with a burning desire to be the photographer that I can be and want to be, I eat, sleep, dream and breathe photography.
+Aviva Klein: I wake up every morning with a burning desire to be the best photographer that I can be.
+I want to be, I eat, sleep, dream and breathe photography.

 Her Agenda: So amongst your portfolio we see that you’ve photographed Beyonce!
 How did that opportunity come about?

 Aviva Klein: This goes back to being relentless and working all angles.
 That opportunity came about during my marketing days.
 I sent out a newsletter once a month and I had Beyoncé’s publicist on my newsletter list.
-One day I sent out an email newsletter about some work I did for The Source and she responded to me, from that day forward I did some work for them to see if I was a good fit for Beyoncé’s Mrs. Carter world tour.
-I ended up not being the tour photographer; however they brought me on to do quite a bit of behind the scenes work that year.
+One day I sent out an email newsletter about some work I did for The Source and she responded to me.
+From that day forward I worked on the Mrs. Carter world tour.

 Her Agenda: Were there any particular lessons you learned from working with Beyonce and her team?